About Rafias

 Our Mission

-We are developing the first safe and effective medication to prevent relapse in stimulant addiction.
+We are developing the first safe and effective medication to prevent relapse in stimulant use disorder.
 Our work advances neurobiology and chemistry to restore the brain’s capacity for sustained recovery.

 Rafias targets Nr4a1, a transcription factor linked to addiction resilience.
 Through translational research at the University of Pennsylvania, we’re validating Nr4a1 as a first-in-class therapeutic target and building a commercially viable drug development pipeline.